 Many of the same rules for the swimming pool also apply to swimming in open water:

-Each year, there are thousands of boating incidents leading to injury, death or serious property damage according to the U.S. Coast Guard.
+Each year, there are thousands of boating incidents leading to head or neck injuries, death, or serious property damage, according to the U.S. Coast Guard.
 Whether you’re the driver or a passenger, it’s important to have the right knowledge and equipment to stay safe.

 Water safety is about preventing tragedy.
 But despite even the best efforts, sometimes injuries occur on boats or while swimming.